 Ivan-Asen was in very poor shape when we first arrived at Razgrad Zoo in November 2017.
 Fortunately, the lion responded well to the treatment he received after his rescue during his temporary stay at Sofia Zoo.
 During this time, our animal caretaker crate-trained Ivan-Asen on-site, after which he voluntarily went into his transport box.
 Therefore, risky anaesthesia for the already weakened lion could be avoided.
 Dr. Marc Gölkel from the Leibniz Institute for Zoo and Wildlife Research (IZW) was present during the entire transfer to examine and observe the three-year-old lion and attest to his ability to travel.

-The transfer of Ivan-Asen follows that of the lion siblings Masoud and Terez, whom FOUR PAWS already brought to FELIDA in early February 2018.
+The transfer of Ivan-Asen follows that of the lion siblings Masoud and Terez, whom FOUR PAWS already brought to FELIDA in March 2018.
 With Ivan-Asen arriving at the Dutch Big Cat Centre, the lions, who come from the same family, are reunited.

 “We are happy that Ivan-Asen too has found a suitable home.
 Since we rescued him, his health condition is slowly improving.
-At FELIDA, our team of experts will make sure that he is provided with the further care he now needs.
-In the long term, we will evaluate if Ivan-Asen has recovered enough to move to our Big Cat Sanctuary LIONSROCK in South Africa.”
+At FELIDA, our team of experts will make sure that he is provided with the further care he now needs.”

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.